-Palmer Shepherd is the database and research manager at The Global Fund for Children’s development team and is responsible for event planning, donations processing, financial tracking, donor database operations, and all other administrative functions.
+Palmer Shepherd supports The Global Fund for Children’s development team and is responsible for event planning, donations processing, financial tracking, donor database operations, and all other administrative functions.
 Palmer has over 15 years of nonprofit experience, with a strong focus on addressing the operational needs of fundraising and creating strong and efficient infrastructures.
 His expertise includes donor databases, online fundraising and communications, prospect research, and event management.
 Prior to joining GFC, Palmer worked for the National Breast Cancer Coalition, the Dallas Zoological Society, and Meridian International Center.
 He earned a master’s degree in music from Carnegie Mellon University and a global master’s degree in international relations from Webster University, where his studies took place in Austria, England, Switzerland, the Netherlands, and Thailand.
 Palmer is conversant in Arabic and French.

 Finance and Operations